 - A brined turkey can better retain moisture.
 More moisture = juicier turkey.

-- Brining gives you the opportunity to flavor the turkey with herbs and spices; it particularly seasons the skin.
+- Brining allows you to flavor the turkey with herbs and spices; it particularly seasons the skin.

-- Wet Brine: the turkey is submerged in a flavorful saltwater solution for 12 to 24 hours (what this post covers).
+- Wet Brine (this recipe): The turkey is submerged in a flavorful saltwater solution.

-- Dry Brine: the turkey is salted on the outside with a combination of kosher salt, herbs, and seasonings of choice for 24 to 36 hours (dry brine recipe here).
+- Dry Brine: The turkey is rubbed on the outside with a combination of kosher salt, herbs, and seasonings, then left to sit in the refrigerator.
+Find my dry brine recipe here.

 Brining Equipment

 - A Big Bucket.
 You need something large enough to hold the bird completely submerged in water, plus extra space at the top to weigh down the turkey if needed.
-A 5-gallon bucket like this works well.
+If you are serious about wet brining turkey, consider purchasing a brining bucket.
+It has a special inner lid that keeps the turkey submerged and eliminates the need for a brining bag.

 - Ice.
 Add ice to the brine to help the brine cool more quickly and keep the turkey at a safe temperature.